-There are two main types of sleep machines in our lineup – white noise machines and sound machines.
-A white noise machine makes a sound often associated with TV static or the sound of a fan.
-You might be wondering how television static is soothing.
-It's not.
-White noise machines differ in that they are engineered to create a soft blend of audio frequencies that span the entire audio spectrum.
-This creates a masking effect for external noise and promotes a quiet environment more conducive to sleep.
+We reviewed two main types of sleep machines: white noise machines and sound machines.
+A white noise machine makes a sound similar to TV static or a fan.
+These sounds aren’t soothing in and of themselves; instead, they are engineered to create a soft blend of frequencies that span the entire audio spectrum.
+This masks external noise and creates a quiet environment that’s conducive to sleep.

-Sound machines use comforting sounds such as ocean waves lightly crashing onto the beach or the sounds of a crackling campfire to calm you to sleep.
-While these sounds also help to mask external noise, they aren't specifically designed to do so.
+On the other hand, sound machines play comforting sounds like ocean waves or a crackling campfire to soothe you to sleep.
+While these sounds may also help to mask external noise, they aren't specifically designed to do so.

-So, which is best for you: a sound machine or a white noise machine?
-It depends on what is keeping you from getting enough sleep.
+So, which is best for you?
+It depends on what is keeping you awake.